GoCeylan/mistralai-edge/README.md

 Mistral AI Javascript client updated to be compatible with NextJS/Edge, to interact with the Mistral AI API.

-Embeddings and chat completion endpoints ae supported for NextJS.
+Embeddings and chat completion endpoints are supported for NextJS.

 Axios has been replaced with the native fetch API.